05 September 2008

 Hemant Sareen: Sea of Poppies is an indictment of colonialism but it was surprising to find the heroes and the villains so neatly separated into good and bad guys.
 Also, the fact that all your British characters are shown as snarling rascals.

 Amitav Ghosh: Are you sure you read my book?
 My book is about marginal people and all of them are deeply flawed.
 The central character Deeti has murdered her own mother in law.
 They are all either criminals or on some side of criminality.
 Another character is a forger.
 And the single most genuinely evil character in the book is Bhairon Singh.
-So what it really show when someone asks me that question is that they cannot believe that an Englishman can be bad.
+So what it really shows when someone asks me that question is that they cannot believe that an Englishman can be bad.
 I should only bring out the badness in the Indians and no one else, is that what you are saying ?
 It wrong to bring out the badness of Englishman, is that what you are saying?

 HS: Not really!